-Create a database for DSpace.
+You will need to create a database for DSpace.
 Make sure that the character set is one of the Unicode character sets.
 DSpace uses UTF-8 natively, and it is suggested that the Oracle database use the same character set.
-Create a user account for DSpace (e.g. dspace,) and ensure that it has permissions to add and remove tables in the database.
+You will also need to create a user account for DSpace (e.g. dspace,) and ensure that it has permissions to add and remove tables in the database.
+Refer to the Quick Installation for more details.